ebuchman/blog/content/posts/uoa-origins.md

 a weight of silver.
 The word shekel itself even means "to weigh" - but also, "to pay."

-This was also a time, in the late 4th millenium BC, when abstract numbers may not have existed yet - computation was done with literals.
-Meaning perhaps the unit of the shekel, a weight of silver equivalent to say 180 grains of barley (a month's worth of pay), emerged to faciltiate computation with larger numbers.
+This was also a time, in the late 4th millennium BC, when abstract numbers may not have existed yet - computation was done with literals.
+Meaning perhaps the unit of the shekel, a weight of silver equivalent to say 180 grains of barley (a month's worth of pay), emerged to facilitate computation with larger numbers.

 However it happened, and why it was silver, we will never really know.
 But this metaphorical equivalence between the weight of metal and the count of grain has come to dominate our thinking on money.
-Millenia old traditions recount that money is a metaphor, a substance which can stand in for all other substances.
-But money is not just metaphor, a means of assessing quantitative equivalence - money is metonym, a means to sequence debt denomination and discharge.[^drumm-metonym]
+Millennia old traditions recount that money is a metaphor, a substance which can stand in for all other substances.
+But money is not just metaphor, a means of assessing quantitative equivalence - money is metonymy, a means to sequence debt denomination and discharge.[^drumm-metonym]

 So we have two distinct origins of money, an anthropological one and a